10 Electric Light Orchestra Albums Everyone Should Own

 Electric Light Orchestra albums Discovery

-After the super success of the albums A New World Record and Out Of The Blue, Jeff Lynne faced the monumental task of having to follow up on two much-loved records by fans and critics.
-Jeff Lynne and his bandmates proved up to the task as the follow-up album to Out Of The Blue entitled Discovery turned out to be another commercial smash success.
+After the super success of the albums A New World Record and Out Of The Blue, Jeff Lynne faced the monumental task of following up on two much-loved records by fans and critics.
+Jeff Lynne and his bandmates proved up to the task as the follow-up album to Out Of The Blue entitled Discovery was another commercial smash success.
 The album yielded five hit singles and went straight to number one in the United Kingdom.
-It also was incredibly successful in the United States as well as various countries worldwide.
+It also was incredibly successful in the United States and various countries worldwide.

 # 4 – ELO 2